-- Stay and Play: During the second half of the autumn term, parents are invited into school each week for a 'Stay and Play' session.
-This session lasts for one hour and you can drop in at any time during this hour.
-Each week, the 'Stay and Play' session will focus on a different area of the EYFS curriculum. - Termly Progress Reports: Each term, parents will be sent home a termly progress report.
+Stay and Play: During the school year, parents are sometimes invited into school for a 'Stay and Play' session.
+This session lasts for roughly an hour and are often creative and messy sessions that link to the learning that children have been doing.

+- ➤ Termly Progress Reports: Each term, parents will be sent home a termly progress report.
 This is a chance us to share with you how well your children is progressing across the areas of learning.
-The progress report also allows us to inform you of the next steps for your children's learning, enabling you to help your child work towards these next steps at home. - Parent Interviews: Parent interviews take place twice a year, once in the autumn term and once in the spring term.
+The progress report also allows us to inform you of the next steps for your children's learning, enabling you to help your child work towards these next steps at home. - ➤ Parent Interviews: Parent interviews take place twice a year, once in the autumn term and once in the spring term.
 This is a chance for parents to discuss their child's progress and ask any questions that they may have.
 Parents are asked to sign up for a time slot prior to the parent interviews.
-The parent interviews will run between 1.15pm-7pm on one day and 3.15pm-5pm on the following day. - Drop-In Sessions: We hold half termly drop-in sessions (unless there is a parent interview that half term) when parents can drop into school to speak to the class teacher on their child's progress and next step.
+The parent interviews will run between 1.15pm-7pm on one day and 3.15pm-5pm on the following day. - ➤ Drop-In Sessions: We hold half termly drop-in sessions (unless there is a parent interview that half term) when parents can drop into school to speak to the class teacher on their child's progress and next step.
 During drop in sessions, parents can look at their children's books and learning journeys and discuss their child's work with them.
-This is a great time for parents to complete a 'WOW slip' which allows parents to share with us something they are proud of and something that they didn't know their child could do! - Tapestry: Tapestry is an online learning journal that is used to share with you your child's learning at school.
+This is a great time for parents to complete a 'WOW slip' which allows parents to share with us something they are proud of and something that they didn't know their child could do! - ➤ Tapestry: Tapestry is an online learning journal that is used to share with you your child's learning at school.
 It is also a valuable tool for parents to contribute to their child's learning.
-Please use Tapestry by uploading photographs, videos or observations of your child's learning experiences at home. - Wow-berries: We are aware that children do a lot of learning at home, and we love to hear from parents when they see their child doing something that makes them feel proud.
+Please use Tapestry by uploading photographs, videos or observations of your child's learning experiences at home. - ➤ Wow-berries: We are aware that children do a lot of learning at home, and we love to hear from parents when they see their child doing something that makes them feel proud.
 To support this, we send home 'wowberries' (a berry shaped WOW slip).
 We ask that parents write and WOW moments on the 'wowberry' and bring it into school.
-We celebrate each 'wowberry' that is brought into school and it is then displayed on our 'wowberry tree' in the classroom and is eventually added to your child's learning journey. - The Early Years Foundation Stage Profile: The EYFS profile is an official document that is completed towards the end of the school year in Reception class.
+We celebrate each 'wowberry' that is brought into school and it is then displayed on our 'wowberry tree' in the classroom and is eventually added to your child's learning journey. - > The Early Years Foundation Stage Profile: The EYFS profile is an official document that is completed towards the end of the school year in Reception class.